charlesneimog/pd4web/docs/patch.md

 Thanks to the work of Zack Lee, `pd4web` has a basic patch User Interface that can render `tgl`, `vsl`, `hsl`, `vu`, `bng`, `nbx`, `vradio`, `hradio`, `cnv` and `text` (comment).

 **You must set** what do you want to render by configure receivers and senders in the objects properties.
-Check the image below:
+Check the image below, where I configure a `tgl` (toggle GUI object) to be rendered:

 ---
 <p markdown align="center">